Wound Care Photo Documentation App for Clinicians

 Set up the wound care workspace

 Download PixioDoc, verify your clinician account, and configure team access if you work in a multidisciplinary unit.
-Storage defaults to encrypted EU servers in Frankfurt.
+Storage defaults to encrypted EU servers.

 - 2